clockwork-xyz/clockwork/README.md

 ```

 Next, create a new keypair for signing Clockwork txs.
-The responsbilities of being a worker currently include the processing of scheduled tasks and the rotating the worker pool.
-Clockwork workers may be expected to perform other jobs in the near future.
+The responsbilities of being a worker include processing of scheduled tasks and the rotating the worker pool.
 We recommend loading this keypair with a small amount of SOL (~0.01 ◎).
 You will be compensated for lamports spent by the programs invoked in a task.
 Automation fees (rewards) are implemented and will be enabled soon.
 ```sh
 solana-keygen new -o clockwork-worker-keypair.json
 ```

-Then, setup the plugin config file in a folder where your startup script can reference it.
+Then, setup the plugin config file in a folder where your validator startup script can reference it.
 Note, the `libpath` and `keypath` values should point to the binary and keypair mentioned in the steps above.
 ```js
 {
   "libpath": "/home/sol/clockwork-geyser-plugin-release/lib/libclockwork_plugin.so",